 International Programme for the Development of Communication

-Intergovernmental Council of IPDC
+Intergovernmental Council and Bureau of IPDC

 An Intergovernmental Council composed of 39 member states is elected by UNESCO's General Conference, taking into account the need to ensure equitable geographical distribution and appropriate rotation.